Probate

 Our probate and estate administration services are designed to support executors through every stage.
 Our primary focus is helping you fulfil your legal duties correctly and efficiently.

-1. Grant of Probate Applications: We guide you through obtaining probate — advertising the intention to apply, gathering information, and preparing and filing all required documents with the Supreme Court of Victoria.
+Grant of Probate Applications: We guide you through obtaining probate, advertising the intention to apply, gathering information, and preparing and filing all required documents with the Supreme Court of Victoria.

-3. Full Estate Administration: After probate is granted, we can assist with or manage the full administration of the estate, including:
+Full Estate Administration: After probate is granted, we can assist with or manage the full administration of the estate including:

-• Identifying and collecting estate assets (property, bank accounts, superannuation).
+- Identifying and collecting estate assets such as property, bank accounts, superannuation

 How It Works: Our Simple Process

-1. Free Initial Consult: Book a free 30-minute chat.
-Bring the Will (if you have it) and the death certificate.
-We’ll assess the estate and confirm if probate is required.
+Free Initial Consult: Book a free 30-minute chat.
+Bring the Will if you have it and the death certificate.
+We will assess the estate and confirm if probate is required.

-2. Clear Quote & Instructions: We provide a fixed-fee quote for the application and a simple list of the information we need, such as asset details and beneficiary IDs.
+Clear Quote & Instructions: We provide a fixed-fee quote for the application and a simple list of the information we need such as asset details and beneficiary IDs.

-3. We Prepare the Application: Our team prepares formal court documents, including the online advertisement and legal affidavits.
+We Prepare the Application: Our team prepares formal court documents including the online advertisement and legal affidavits.

-5. Grant is Issued: The Court reviews the file and issues the Grant of Probate (this can take several weeks).
+Grant is Issued: The Court reviews the file and issues the Grant of Probate.
+This can take several weeks.
 We notify you immediately and provide certified copies.

-6. Next Steps Guidance: With the Grant you can manage the estate; we’ll advise or continue to assist with administration.
+Next Steps Guidance: With the Grant you can manage the estate.
+We will advise or continue to assist with administration.

 Pricing & Transparency